 Any leftover rice can also be successfully frozen and reheated.

-Yes, you can make this dish and store it, covered, in the refrigerator for up to 3 days.
+You could also make this dish in advance and store it, covered, in the refrigerator for up to 3 days.

 Reheat in a saucepan on the stove or in the microwave.